nansencenter/DAPPER/README.md

       * and observations thereof
   * assess how different DA methods perform in estimating the truth
-* DAPPER is like a *set of templates* (not a framework);
-    do not hesitate make your own scripts and functions (instead of squeezing everything into standardized configuration files).

 * Licence: See licence.txt

 <!---